 - How do you know the device is on the right person?

 - Has it been spoofed?
 Is there a different device sending data?

 - Is it sending the right data?
 Is it sending it accurately, is it taken at the right time?

 It’s easy to have problems with these devices if they are not under the control of a medical professional.
 Many of these devices can have their software updated over the air.
-If the device is unable to detect where that update is coming from, I can update that device myself.
-I can put new software in it.
+If the device cannot detect where that update is coming from, I can update that device myself.
+I can put new software on it.
 Now it’ll do whatever I want it to do.
-That’s a serious breach of security and most devices today don’t do a good job in this area.
+That’s a serious breach of security, and most devices today don’t do a good job in this area.

-Fortunately there are companies that offer software and hardware that help you solve these security problems, so you don’t have to do it all from scratch.
-Secure RF has an encryption that runs on a tiny processor.
-Intrinsic ID and other companies use the random state of RAM at power-up to make a unique key.
+Fortunately, some companies offer software and hardware that help you solve these security problems, so you don’t have to do it all from scratch.
+Secure RF has encryption that runs on a tiny processor.
+Intrinsic-ID and other companies use the random state of RAM at power-up to make a unique key.
 You don’t have to put the key in the device, it already has it, and every device has a different key.
 Companies like Secure Push can provide an end-to-end solution for sending data to the cloud, so it’s not as daunting as it might seem, but it still requires great care.

-There’s an interesting thing that the FDA has done for apps that run on smart phones, and presumably watches.
-Apps that help people self manage their disease without providing a specific treatment and without diagnosing are not a medical device.
-Apps that help patients send data to their medical professional are not a medical device.
+There’s an interesting thing that the FDA has done for apps that run on smartphones and presumably watch.
+Apps that help people self-manage their disease without providing a specific treatment without a diagnosis are not medical devices.
+Apps that help patients send data to their medical professionals are not a medical device.
 Apps that help patients get their data from their health records are not a medical device.
-Apps that simply automate tasks for health care workers are not a medical device.
-However, if you create a wearable device that’s not a phone and it does the same thing, it may be a medical device.
+Apps that automate tasks for health care workers are not a medical device.
+However, if you create a wearable device that’s not a phone, and it does the same thing, it may be a medical device.
 There’s definitely a gray area in the definition of a medical device.
-It’s very easy to end up making a medical device without realizing it.
+It’s effortless to end up making a medical device without realizing it.
 We help our customers determine if their device needs to be regulated by the FDA or CE.
-Thank you for your time.